AlexMoffat/timecalc/TimeCalcHelp/_English.lproj/010-formats.md

 # Twitter API format
 Tue Sep 19 15:04:28 +0000 2017

-# Cookie expiry date as it appeared in some logging messages
+# Cookie expiry date as it appears in some logging messages
 Fri, 14 Feb 2020 14:39:13 UTC
 # Similar but with dashes
 Thu, 31-Jan-2019 23:57:29 GMT